Same-sex marriage advocates push for post-Roe protections

 Some have moved to limit LGBTQ subject matter from school curriculums and regulate healthcare for transgender youth.
 At least a dozen, including Utah, have passed laws limiting participation in sports for transgender youth.

-Kitchen likened the state bans to “trigger laws” that many Republican-led states have enacted to prepare for a scenario in which Roe v.
+Kitchen likened the state same-sex marriage bans to “trigger laws” that many Republican-led states have enacted to prepare for a scenario in which Roe v.
 Wade is overturned and states can resume limiting abortions.

 “Utah is a family friendly state.
 We support families we know how important it is to provide stable units for children to grow,” he said.